Last updated: May 26, 2026

 Horses eat primarily forage — grass and hay — which should make up at least 1.5–2% of their body weight daily, according to AAEP nutrition guidelines.
 Grain and supplements are added only when needed for energy, growth, or specific health conditions.
 For most pleasure horses, quality hay, fresh water, and free-choice salt is a complete diet.

-I’ve managed feed programs for active Thoroughbreds in full race training and for the Quarter Horses and pleasure horses I’ve kept at my Folsom facility for over 30 years.
+I have managed feed programs for active Thoroughbreds in full race training and for the Quarter Horses and pleasure horses at my Folsom facility.
 Feeding a racehorse and feeding a backyard pleasure horse are not the same job — the biology is identical, but the quantities, timing, and composition are very different.
 This guide covers what horses eat at every level, why the digestive system shapes every feeding decision, and what the most common mistakes look like.

 How a Horse’s Digestive System Shapes What It Eats

-First, the horse’s stomach is small relative to its body size — roughly 2–4 gallons in a 1,100-pound animal.
-It empties quickly, which means large, infrequent grain meals create acid pooling in an empty stomach and dramatically increase ulcer risk.
-In simple terms: horses are designed to eat small amounts continuously, not large meals twice a day.
-For a deeper look at how this affects feeding decisions, see our horse digestion guide.
+The horse’s stomach holds roughly 2–4 gallons — small for a 1,100-pound animal — and empties quickly.
+Large infrequent grain meals create acid pooling and increase ulcer risk.
+Horses are designed to eat small amounts continuously, not two large meals a day.

 Second, the hindgut fermentation process depends on a stable microbial population.
 Sudden dietary changes — switching hay types abruptly, dramatically increasing grain, or giving access to lush spring pasture overnight — disrupt that microbial balance and can trigger colic or laminitis.